papousek/ted-downloader/README.markdown

 Tools
 ====================

-Meanwhile the only available tool command line downloader located in the direcory 'tools'.
+Meanwhile the only available tool is the command line downloader located in the direcory 'tools'.
 To use this tool you have to have PHP installed on yout computer in version >= 5.2.